UMiamiLibraries/RAMP/README.md

 #### RAMP demo site: http://demo.rampeditor.info

 This site has been preloaded with a set of Library of Congress finding aids for testing, plus some newly created records.

 ## Introduction

   The Remixing Archival Metadata Project (RAMP) is a lightweight web-based editing tool that is intended to let users do two things: (1) generate enhanced authority records for creators of archival collections and (2) publish the content of those records as Wikipedia pages.

 The RAMP editor can extract biographical and historical data from EAD finding aids to create new authority records for persons, corporate bodies, and families associated with archival and special collections (using the EAC-CPF format).
 It can then let users enhance those records with additional data from sources like VIAF and WorldCat Identities.
 Finally, it can transform those records into wiki markup so that users can edit them directly, merge them with any existing Wikipedia pages, and publish them to Wikipedia through its API.

+Read more about RAMP in _[Code4Lib Journal](http://journal.code4lib.org/articles/8962)_.

 ## 1 Installation